sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

 It is possible to have two or more indexes with the same look in-game.
 See [the guide on how](/guides/identical_indexes.md).
 :::
 ::: info
-If a block light is given the Ion effect, it loses its light source permanently.
+If a block is given the Ion effect, it loses its special properties.
 :::
 ```json
 "BlockTexturesV2": [